muyangshi/GPD_ScaleMixture/GPDnotebook.md

 - [x] One big prediction instead of several samll prediction

 - [x] Investiage `nan` outputs
     - there are `nan` output in neural network outputs.
 What are they?
 They are:
     - low bound of `pR=0.01` isn't sufficiently small for `scale = 8.0`.
       - There are many data points in the simulated dataset that has `R` smaller than `scipy.stats.levy(loc=0,scale=8.0).ppf(0.01) = 1.2`
       - There are also many data points in the simulated dataset that has `R` larger than `scipy.stats.levy(loc=0,scale=8.0).ppf(0.95) = 2034`
       - Some of these points lead to a prediction, some leads to `nan`
-      - many of the `nan`'s corresponding input X don't fall inside the training range
+      - Many of the `nan`'s corresponding input X don't fall inside the training range; but some of the `nan`'s corresponds to interpolation range.
+The `nan` comes from the model outputting negative values, which becomes `nan` once we take `np.log()` to get log likelihood
-      - The model outputs (extrapolated) negative values, which becomes `nan` once we take `np.log()` to get log likelihood
+        - Changed the prediction function to output zero if the predicted value is negative, i.e. don't do `log(neg)`
       - [x] what are the precise bound for `Y` and `R`?
         - `R`
           - `scipy.stats.levy(loc=0,scale=8.0).ppf(0.01) = 1.2`